peridio/docs/src/docs/cli/releases/create.md

       --description <DESCRIPTION>
           An arbitrary string attached to the resource.
 Often useful for displaying to users

+      --disabled <DISABLED>
+          If a release is marked as disabled it cannot be resolved during release resolution

+          [possible values: true, false]

       --name <NAME>
           The resource's name, meant to be displayable to users